petkaantonov/bluebird/API.md

 This extends `.catch` to work more like catch-clauses in languages like Java or C#.
 Instead of manually checking `instanceof` or `.name === "SomeError"`, you may specify a number of error constructors which are eligible for this catch handler.
 The catch handler that is first met that has eligible constructors specified, is the one that will be called.

-This method also supports predicate-based filters.
-If you pass a predicate function instead of an error constructor, the predicate will receive the error as an argument.
-The return result of the predicate will be used determine whether the error handler should be called.

-Predicates should allow for very fine grained control over caught errors: pattern matching, error-type sets with set operations and many other techniques can be implemented on top of them.

 Example:

 ```js